On products of elementarily indivisible structures: An elementarily non-symmetrically indivisible structure

-\begin{proof} Let $\cA:=\gcompMN^s$ as in Theorem \ref{infOrb} and let $\cB$ be any elementarily indivisible transitive structure.
-(The classic examples are all transitive.)
+\begin{proof} Let $\cA:=\gcompMN^s$ as in Theorem \ref{infOrb} and let $\cB$ be any elementarily indivisible transitive structure (in a finite language).
 If we choose $\{\cN_a\}_{a\in M}$ such that $\Set{a\in M | \cA_i = \cN_a}$ is finite for every $i\in \omega$, then by Lemma \ref{automorphisInduces} every orbit of $\cA$ has only finitely many $s$-equivalence classes and $\cA$ can not be embedded into only finitely many orbits.
 By Theorem \ref{compElemInd}, $\scomp{\cB}{\cA}^s$ is elementarily indivisible, but by Proposition \ref{compNotSym}, it is not symmetrically indivisible. \end{proof}

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 The work in this paper is part of the author's M.Sc. thesis, prepared under the supervision of Assaf Hasson.
 The author would like to gratefully acknowledge him for presenting the questions discussed in the paper, as well as for fruitful discussions and the great help and support along the way.
 The author was partially supported by an Israel Science Foundation grant number 1156/10.